EyasuTeshome/shifttracker/job-search/peer-interview-practice/using-breakout-room.md

 ### Why is using breakout rooms for interview practice important?

-You will begin an interview practice phase during morning sessions.
+You will begin practicing how to answer technical interview questions during morning sessions.
 If there are 4 or more learners in a session, you will need to work in pairs in order to practice answering as many questions as possible.
-To work in pairs, you will use Zoom's breakout rooms that are completely separated from the main meeting session.
+So, you will use Zoom's breakout rooms that are completely separated from the main meeting session.

+**Important: As of tomorrow, morning sessions will be one hour long so that you can complete the technical interview practice.**

 ### What are breakout rooms?

-Breakout rooms are like mini Zoom meetings within your main Zoom meeting where participants have full video, audio, and screen share capabilities, but only interact with some participants.
+Breakout rooms are like mini Zoom meetings within your main Zoom meeting in which a subset of participants interact with full video, audio, and screen share capabilities.
 They are a great tool to use when attendees need to participate in small-group activities and discussions.

 ### How to setup breakout rooms for interview practice